3top1a/alkoholiq/src/lir/design.md

 ## The Stack Architecture

-- Two "temp" cells empty for copying
+- Three "temp" cells empty for copying
-  - The two temporary cells must be at 0 after every instruction!
+  - The temporary cells must be at 0 after every instruction!
 - Variables
   - All variables and their sizes are known at compile time
 - Stack